 - a suspension of a landlord’s ability to issue forfeiture proceedings based on non-payment of rent (forfeiture proceedings for non-financial breaches of the lease are not affected); and

 - an increase (to an amount equivalent to 189 days’ rent) of the minimum net unpaid rent that must be outstanding before the commercial rent arrears recovery procedure can be utilised.

-The Corporate Insolvency and Governance Act 2020 came into force on 26 June 2020 and contains further provisions preventing winding-up petitions being presented on or after 27 April 2020 where they rely on statutory demands served from 1 March to 30 September 2020.
+The Corporate Insolvency and Governance Act 2020 came into force on 26 June 2020 and contains further provisions preventing winding-up petitions being presented on or after 27 April 2020 where they rely on statutory demands served between 1 March 2020 and 31 March 2021.

 What if a tenant’s inability to pay is not due to COVID-19?

 Critically, the provisions of the Act do not apply to situations where a tenant’s inability to pay is not due to COVID-19.
 It may be difficult to sufficiently prove, but if a landlord reasonably believes that a tenant is taking advantage of the COVID-19 situation and wouldn’t have been able to pay anyway, the court can still wind up a tenant company up if it agrees that is the case.
 The courts already appear to be taking a tenant friendly approach, and if there is any suggestion that a tenant has been financially impacted by COVID-19, it will be incredibly difficult for a landlord to succeed.
 Winding-up orders made on or after 27 April 2020 will be void if the court would not have made the order under the new measures.